amahi/docs/amahi-7-express.md

 # 3. Install

 * When your settings are ready, click _Begin Installation_
+* The installation will proceed in the background
 * Create a user and make it administrator (a root password is optional)

   <a href="static/images/amahi-7-express/06-create-user.png" class="fancybox centered"><img src="static/images/amahi-7-express/05-create-user-thumb.png" alt="Create a User" /></a>